gaia-srl/generator-template-frontend/app/templates/_README.md

 Compile project ready for release to client

     $ grunt release

+    # to make a release without password protection use the no-auth option
+    $ grunt release --no-auth

 This task can also be configured to copy compiled files into another directory (e.g. a .Net project)